MHS Student House Projects

 Students from the different vocational shops came together to build homes in the community and staff homes on campus.
 In addition, they built a home at the poultry farm, the rose garden manager’s house, several cabins for The Hotel Hershey, and Camp Milton for the school.
 In recent years, students in the Construction/Carpentry career pathway through the school’s Career and Technical Education (CTE) program have built homes, renovated Camp Milton, and built the pavilion at the Dearden Alumni Campus.

-These students are continuing Milton Hershey’s vision of developing high-level skills and positive work ethic by constructing houses and learning by doing.
+These students are continuing Milton Hershey’s vision of developing high-level skills and a positive work ethic by constructing houses and learning by doing.